ibm-cloud-docs/ContinuousDelivery/toolchains_using.md

 If you deferred the configuration of a tool integration when you created a toolchain, a **Configure** button is shown on its card.
 If you configured a tool integration when you created a toolchain, you can update the configuration settings.

 1. On the DevOps dashboard, on the **Toolchains** page, click a toolchain to open its Overview page.
-Alternatively, on the App details page in your app, click **View toolchain**.
+Alternatively, on the App details page in your app, click the toolchain name.
 1. If you need to configure a tool integration for the first time, on its card, click **Configure**.

   ![Configure button](images/toolchain_tile_configure.png)